Efficiency is doing things right; effectiveness is doing the right things.

 Productivity often means different things to different people.
 When we think of productivity we often imagine working more effectively and efficiently without distraction.
-Being productive means being an effective time manager; having the ability to organize yourself and your environment; it means understanding how to outsource and delegate, and of course it involves focusing on your highest priority activities that will bring you the highest long-term value.
+Being productive means being an effective time manager; having the ability to organize yourself and your environment; it means understanding how to outsource and delegate, and of course, it involves focusing on your highest priority activities that will bring you the highest long-term value.

 Bringing all these ideas about productivity together, we may come up with a definition that goes a little something like this: Productivity means getting more done in less time by working smarter not harder.

 This is all well and good, but how do we go about getting more done in less time by Working Smarter, Not Harder?
 Well, it’s a process.
-It’s something that we need to work through progressively over time.
+It’s something that we need to work on progressively over time.
 It’s like any skill that requires commitment, focus, patience and a willingness/openness to learn, experiment and grow from the experience.
 You will not just suddenly wake up tomorrow and be productive.
-Essential habits, the right mindset and some valuable skills need to be developed.
+Essential habits, the right mindset, and some valuable skills need to be developed.
 As such this is not something you can do overnight, it’s rather something that takes patience and time.

 The Mindset of Productive Individuals